 At the end of an agreement, there are certain steps that should be taken to finalise the relationship between landlord and tenant.

 In some instances, specific notices or forms should be served on the other party as part of the process of finalising a tenancy.
-For copies of the relevant forms, visit the sa.gov.au website.
+For copies of the relevant forms, visit the SA Gov - Forms and Factsheets for Private Rental Tenancies website.